computation-structures/asim/ASSEMBLER.md

 which subcache to hold the contents of an address not currently cached.<br><br>
 `<writes>` must be one of `writeback` or `writethrough`.<br><br>
-The cache model records each memory access, determining if its a *hit* (location found in cache) or *miss* (location not found in cache).
-It tracks the address of each cached memory location in each subcache.

 * `.data`<br>
 Subsequent assembly output will be placed in the data